 If you are seriously considering this, perhaps you could just use one of our Natural Salt Scrubs instead, and maintain some sense of sanity.
 You will also be moisturised and smell good as well as being protected from bad energy.
 Bonus.

-A few more interesting facts to leave you with…
+A few more interesting points to leave you with…

 Salt in folkelore: